hiiamboris/red-wiki/Redbin-specification.md

 ```

 ### Symbol Table
-The symbol table is following immediatly the header data.
+The symbol table is following immediately the header data.
 It is optional and should only be used if words are present in the rest of the Redbin payload.
 The symbol table has two sections:

 * a table of offsets to string representation of each symbol
 * strings buffers, NUL-terminated and concatenated to each other